Not sure if AWS S3 is the right cloud computing solution for you? Here we discuss all there is to know about the solution. Click for more information.

 How AWS S3 Works?

 The storage system in AWS S3 relies on buckets and objects that work together to help you organize, store, and retrieve data.
-Objects are the data that’s stored in what you call buckets.
+Objects are the data that are stored in what you call buckets.

 Objects and AWS S3 Buckets